 - More expensive procedure

-Another preferred solution is IM Sedation which is administered intramuscularly with a shot into the muscle.
-IM Sedation is the go to option when IV is not available, but it is generally less controllable than IV Sedation.
-This method of sedation is Ideal when you are too anxious for a dental procedure or when an individual is uncooperative.
+Intramuscular Sedation (IM) is another technique which is often used in place of oral medication for a non-compliant patient or child.
+This type of sedation is administered through injections which require a larger muscle mass such as the upper thigh, buttocks or upper arm.
+IM Sedation is the go to option when other options are not preferred or available, but it is generally less controllable than IV Sedation.
+This method of sedation is ideal when you are too anxious, fearful, or uncooperative for a dental procedure.

 - Rapid onset